 505-984-6128

 - Deputy Title IX Coordinators

-- Cesar Cervantes, Director of Student Life cesar.cervantes@sjc.edu 505-982-6052

 - Aaron Young, Director of Human Resources

 Aaron.Young@sjc.edu

 505-984-6140

 Reporting Parties are encouraged to make reports of alleged violations of the Title IX Sexual Harassment Policy to the Title IX Coordinator or a Deputy Title IX Coordinator.
 Given the size and intimate nature of the College environment, all employees of the College, (including staff, administrators, faculty, and Resident Advisors) - with a few limited exceptions - are required to promptly report allegations of violations of this policy that they observe or learn about to a campus Title IX Coordinator or Deputy Title IX Coordinator.
 Employees who knew about but did not report allegations of violations of this policy may be subject to disciplinary action.